Post by purifyweirdshard on Dec 21, 2016 13:39:26 GMT -6

 Q: Can I still get the demo?

-A new demo is forthcoming in June 2018 for ALL backers (during the live campaign AND "slackers") who pledged $60 and above, regardless of platform, but the demo itself is a code for PC (Steam).
+The newest demo, dubbed the Beta Backer Demo, was released June 2018 for ALL backers (during the live campaign AND "slackers") who pledged $60 and above, regardless of platform, but the demo itself is a code for PC (Steam).
 GoG backers will also receive a code to play the BBD without Steam.

 Q: How was the 2016 demo?
 What was in it?
 What was everyone's feedback?